MarquezProject/marquez/docs/quickstart.md

 ## Example

 In this example, we show how you can record job and dataset metadata using Marquez.
-We encourage you to familiarize yourself with the [data model](https://marquezproject.github.io/marquez/#data-model) and [APIs](./openapi.html) of Marquez first.
+We encourage you to familiarize yourself with the [data model](https://marquezproject.github.io/marquez/#data-model) and [APIs](./openapi.html) of Marquez.

 > **Note:** The example shows how to record metadata via direct HTTP API calls using `curl`.
 But, you can also get started using our client library for [Python](https://github.com/MarquezProject/marquez-python).